jibstack64/field/README.md

 ### Hate using functions?
 If you would rather not pass functions around, and instead have a series of if statements, you can do that too.

-Instead of passing a function, only pass a name, and store the pointer to the argument provided:
+Instead of passing a function, only pass a name (and optionally `takes`).
 ```cpp
 #include ".../field.hpp"